cardanoz/constitution/constitution-23.md

     their activities as a DRep is publicly disclosed in a timely manner through relevant governance communication channels.

-4. DReps shall not offer or provide compensation to an Ada Holder or in exchange for being appointed as a DRep or for voting on their behalf.
+4. DReps shall not offer or provide compensation to an Ada Holder in exchange for being appointed as a DRep or for voting on their behalf.

 ### **Section 5 Stake Pool Operators**